Jahia/widen-asset-picker/README.md

 get multilevel -> create a tree to browse for content explorer, search from lucene index/augmented search add additionnal content to external node....
-But in our case we don't need all of this features but we only want to picker asset one by one.
+But in our case we don't need all of these features, but we only want to picker asset one by one.
 So :
-1. no need to create a folder with chidren inside
+1. no need to create a folder with children inside
 1. no need to implement the search part as we will have a customer picker using directle the widen search api
 1. no need to add more content to our asset